siyuanchai1999/siyuanchai/content/authors/admin/_index.md

 - Visitors
 ---

 Hi!
 Here's Siyuan (柴思远)!
-I am an incoming CS Ph.D. at UIUC.
-I will be working with Prof. [Tianyin Xu](https://tianyin.github.io/) in the Fall.
-I finished my undergraduate at [Northwestern University](https://www.northwestern.edu/).
-My current research interest focuses on operating systems, memory and network verification.
+I am a first year Computer Science Ph.D. at UIUC, advised Prof. [Tianyin Xu](https://tianyin.github.io/).
+I graduated from the BS/MS program at [Northwestern University](https://www.northwestern.edu/) in Spring 2021.
+I have broad interest in system research, and my current work focuses on operating systems and HW/SW codesgin for memory management.

-Right now, I am a research intern at Tencent working on network verification.
-At Northwestern, I am working closely with Prof. [Peter Dinda](http://pdinda.org/) in [Prescience Lab](http://plab.cs.northwestern.edu/).
-We focus on kernel-level development and operating system designs.
-I am also part of [Image and Video Processing Lab](https://ivpl.northwestern.edu/) led by Prof. [Aggelos Katsaggelos](https://ivpl.northwestern.edu/people/current-members/aggelos-katsaggelos/).
-I worked on AI in Medical Imaging there.
+In Summer 2021, I worked as a research intern at Tencent working on network verification.
+At Northwestern, I worked closely with Prof. [Peter Dinda](http://pdinda.org/) in [Prescience Lab](http://plab.cs.northwestern.edu/).
+We focused on kernel-level development and operating system designs for new schemes of memory management.
+I tried out compiler research with Prof.[Simone Campanoni](https://users.cs.northwestern.edu/~simonec/); we worked to enhance compiler to produce parallel code by utilizing loop commutativity.
+In my earlier undergraduate years, I was also part of [Image and Video Processing Lab](https://ivpl.northwestern.edu/) led by Prof. [Aggelos Katsaggelos](https://ivpl.northwestern.edu/people/current-members/aggelos-katsaggelos/).
+I built AI/ML tools in medical imaging.
 <!-- Before I transferred to Northwestern in 2018, I was in [Washington Univserity in St. Louis](https://wustl.edu/) where I worked with Prof. [Xuan Zhang](https://xzgroup.wustl.edu/people/xuan-silvia-zhang/) on autonomous driving simulation.  -->